Today I’m going to teach how you to appear more confident.

 Get out of your head

 After going through some physical changes, it’s going to take time for you to adjust how you feel on the inside versus how you look on the outside.
-I sometimes still feel like the 5-foot, 100-pound high-school sophomore with braces even though I haven’t looked like that for over a decade.
+I sometimes still feel like the scrawny nerd that I once was.

 It’s time to stop living inside your head.